 What are the computer requirements for the MHA online program?

 Answer: Before you start the MHA online program, you will want to make sure that you have configured your computer to work for an online program.
 Ohio University’s MHA online program uses a learning management system called Blackboard that requires your web browser to conform to certain standards, which we will outline for you and with which our technical support service will help you.
-We provide 24/7 technical assistance so that when you want to study you will not be delayed by a technical glitch.

 What transcripts are required for admission?